Using PowerShell to Test Port Connection Without Telnet

 Published by Nyau Wai Hoe - Updated on

-PowerShell is a handy script tool for folks who manage systems and networks in Windows.
-This guide will show you how to check if a port is open on another device using PowerShell, which is a much safer bet than using Telnet.
+PowerShell is a very common and useful script tool for users who manage systems and networks in Windows.
+This guide will show you how to check if a port is open on another device using PowerShell, which is usually much safer than using Telnet.
 Telnet is an old-school network thing that’s not very secure anymore.

 Also see: How to Install Telnet via CMD or PowerShell in Windows 11